*All Orders 4/19-4/27 Will Ship 4/28*

 Or maybe even a savory Tuscan Herb Olive Oil bread loaf with olives and ricotta cheese.
 The possibilities are endless!

-If anyone ever doubted if you can use olive oil to bake cake, they’d be wrong!
+They’d be wrong if anyone doubted whether you can use olive oil to bake a cake!

 Ready to get baking?
 Check out all of our flavored olive oil selections!